 - a.
 Employees separated from employment for reasons other than retirement from the Washington State Retirement Systems or death, do not receive a sick leave cash payment. - b.
-Employees whose positions are not covered by a collective bargaining agreement will, upon eligibility for retirement in accordance with the Department of Retirement Systems (DRS), receive payment for twenty-five percent (25%) of all accrued sick leave at the time of separation, up to a maximum of three hundred (300) hours.
-An annual vote of retirement eligible employees will be held to determine if the payment will be contributed to a Health Reimbursement Arrangement (HRA) with the Voluntary Employees' Beneficiary Association (VEBA) Trust.
+Employees whose positions are not covered by a collective bargaining agreement will, upon eligibility for retirement in accordance with the Department of Retirement Systems (DRS) eligibility requirements, receive payment at the employee's base rate of pay for twenty-five percent (25%) of all accrued sick leave at the time of separation, up to a maximum of three hundred (300) hours.
+An annual vote of employees aged 55 and older (who may be retirement eligible) will be held to determine if the payment will be contributed to a Health Reimbursement Arrangement (HRA) with the Voluntary Employees' Beneficiary Association (VEBA) Trust. - c.
+Upon the death of an employee, the employee's beneficiary will receive payment for all accumulated sick leave based upon the base rate of pay at the time of death.